What is Green Infrastructure?

 It requires development teams to think of landscape not only in aesthetic terms but also as a vital component of living landscapes and liveable cities.

 This is realised through awareness and utilisation of techniques such as sustainable drainage, and the value of existing ecological corridors and habitats on a site.
-The result will be a richer environment which serves ours and nature's needs.
+It also draws upon Urban Forestry principles, as healthy and growing urban tree populations are vital in dealing with climate change effects.
+The result will be a richer and more beautiful environment which serves ours and nature's needs.

 We strongly believe in maximising the sustainability benefits - which are present in all forms of development and change - for our clients and the wider community.

 Green infrastructure is implicit in our holistic approach as landscape architects, and is supported by our professional body, the Landscape Institute, which has published guidance on the subject.
 We provide a pragmatic professional service which draws together the multiple benefits of GI into a cohesive approach to site design.
 To supplement our own skills, we are also able to draw upon experts in the fields of Green Infrastructure and Urban Forestry.